Team2338/team-site/README.md

 RESPNSIVE DESIGN?????
 Theres overflowing text everywhere, no mobile nav, etc.

-We probably should switch the twitter logo for the X logo

 Go through the branding guide and make sure we're complying with the font uses, logo uses, color uses, etc

 ### 3. Functionality ☑

-How is that contact form going to work.
-That seems like it will need a backend which seems unecesary considering that we disclose the email right beside it.

 Ideally on the robots page, and then end it'd seemlessly scroll back to the beginning instead of scrolling past all of them to get there